Swag321/elephantTrunkModel/README.md

 # elephantTrunkModel
-Physically and theoretically modeling a robotic arm for surgical and industrial applications using servo and stepper motors attached to an Arduino and speed controlled via a potentiometer.
+Physically and theoretically modeling a robotic arm for surgical and industrial applications using a stepper motor attached to an Arduino and incrementing down different rpm quantities to measure revolutions, horizontal projections, final angle between trunk and ground, angular velocity, angular speed, and time.